Rail transport in Shropshire: Freight only lines

 There are two freight only lines in operation in the Telford area.
 One is the line from Madeley Junction on the Shrewsbury to Wolverhampton Line to Ironbridge Power Station via the historic industrial area of Coalbrookdale.
 The other is the newly restored line from Wellington to the Telford International Railfreight Park in Donnington which links the Terminal at Donnington with the Shrewsbury to Wolverhampton Line.

 There is also the short Abbey Loop line in Shrewsbury which is generally only used by freight trains.

+Historically, after the closure of the 'Potts' Line in 1960, the former Shrewsbury Abbey Station became an Esso oil terminal.
+The line utilised a short stub of the closed Severn Valley line from Sutton Bridge Junction before being reversed and switched towards the terminal.
+The terminal was closed in July 1988 and the line was subsequently removed.

 The Gobowen to Blodwell line, which runs through Oswestry, has been a mothballed line since the 1980s.
 It previously served a small number of stone quarries in the area.
 In 2008 the line was bought by Shropshire County Council and will likely be used in part by the Cambrian Heritage Railways being set up in the area (by the Cambrian Railways Trust and Society, see Heritage section below) and also as a cycle path from Oswestry to Gobowen.